itaibenamram/banggod_cash_grab_automation/README.md

 # Banggood Cash Collection bot :moneybag:
-This simple python code utlizes Selenium to collect cash in Banggood's virtual cash game :money_mouth_face:. please install the requirement packages using pip install before trying to run the script.
+Use Selenium to collect cash in Banggood's virtual cash game :money_mouth_face:.

+Please report any bugs you find or create an issue :exclamation: .

 ## How to use :green_book: :
 First clone the repository, and then install the required dependencies using: